Florida real estate exam proration calculator, with credit direction built in.

 Who owns the day of closing in a proration problem?+

-Use the instruction in the problem.
-If the seller owns the day of closing, include the closing day in seller days.
-If the buyer owns it, start buyer days on the closing date and stop seller days the day before.
+The question controls.
+If the problem says the seller owns closing day, include the closing date in seller days.
+If it says the buyer owns closing day, start buyer days on the closing date and stop seller days the day before.
+DBPR's Candidate Information Booklet does not publish a universal closing-day default.

 Is this proration calculator for live closing statements?+